Google Maps Search Results

-The Leaning Tree Digital Digital understands how local SEO works.
-Below is an outline of some steps that can be taken to help improve search rankings for any local business.
+Below is just a sample of steps which can help improve search rankings for a brick & mortar business who wishes to attract local customers / clients.
 These are fairly standard steps that would likely hold even if there were a Google algorithm update after the publication of this page.
 However, none of the steps are a quick SEO fix.
 Forget the “set it & forget it” thinking!
-Optimizing your business to be competitive in local organic or organic search results is an on-going task.
+Once your website is published; optimizing your business to be competitive in local organic or organic search results is an ongoing task.

 #2.
-Ensure Google My Business is fully optimized, updated frequently with fresh posts & contains the correct business category.
+Ensure Google My Business is fully populated with data, optimized using the correct labels, updated frequently with fresh posts & contains the correct business category.

 #3.
-Setup unique landing page for each of your physical locations.
+On website, setup a unique landing page for each of your physical locations.

 #4.
-Determine your brand and ensure content info, (NAP), aligns exactly with how it appears on Google My Business & attempt to remove duplicate or incorrect information.
+Determine your brand and ensure content info, (NAP), aligns exactly with how it appears on Google My Business.
+Remove duplicate or incorrect information.

 #5.
 Establish backlinks to your site through high value citations from local directories, other businesses, the media & industry related websites.